kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 authenticated is the concatenation of the packet header without Header Protection and the payload in cleartext.
 The underlying hash function being used is the one selected for encrypting the Encrypted SNI extension.
-The HMAC key is calculated using the following formula, where Zx is the DH shared secret being extracted:
+The HMAC key is calculated using the following formula, where Zx is the extracted DH shared secret of Encrypted SNI:

 ~~~
    hmac_key = HKDF-Expand-Label(Zx, "quic initial auth", Hash(ESNIContents),